fjborrell/Eiga/README.md

-# Eiga
+# Eiga (WIP - In Development)

-Eiga is an (under development) application for discovering and curating entertainment media lists.
-It is meant to help avid consumers of shows and movies, to reliably track their consumption, reviews, and other media-related data.
+Eiga is an application for discovering and curating entertainment media lists.
+It is meant to help avid show/movie fans reliably track their consumption, reviews, and other media-related data.

 ### Requirements

-This app is being developed in the following environment:
+This app is actively being developed in the following environment:

-* Xcode Beta 4
+* Xcode 16 Beta 4
 * iOS 18 Developer Beta 4

 ### UI Sample